 - Shops close quiet early, by 6-6:30 pm.
 So, do remember to plan accordingly if you wish to do any shopping here.
 We did buy some sweet souvenirs from here – swiss chocolates and cookies that the place is world famous for.
 But during the day time.
 There was a cute little cupcake cafe near my hotel where I badly wanted to take my daughter.
 But it was operational 10:00am to 5:00pm and I was never in Lucerne during this time.
 So, had to give it a miss.

 - The time of year when we traveled, April end, seemed to be just perfect.
 It was neither too cold nor hot in Lucerne.
 The temperature was close to 10 degrees most of the time.
 Although cold winds did blow in morning and evening hours.
 We wore proper winter jackets and woolens.
 But we also got to enjoy mild sunshine in the mornings.
 Sometimes, it got cloudy but didn’t rain.
 However, temperature can change course suddenly in this area.
 Like the day before we arrived, hail and snow happened in Lucerne.
-So be prepared.
+So be prepared with winter gear.

 - Smaller children can’t go at some places, particularly on top of the mountains.
 So gather sufficient information before heading off to a tour of Mount Titlis or Jungafraugh if you are with a toddler.

 - Do carry a stroller if you are going with a kid.
 At least all the towns are very stroller friendly.
 And it will save your stamina as well as not exhaust your kid while you roam around exploring Switzerland.
+Prefer Umbrella Stroller if your kid is older enough.
+However, if the kid is likely to take a snap in the afternoon, prefer a comfortable stroller like this LuvLap Sunshine Stroller.